michelecomfort/sol-aware/README.md

   - [Michele Comfort](https://github.com/michelecomfort)

 ## Wins
-  - Conceptualized and designed entire application to completing
+  - Conceptualized and designed entire application to completion
-  - Successfully utilized functional component using React hooks
+  - Successfully utilized functional components using React hooks
   - Responsive layout for desktop, tablet and mobile devices

 ## Challenges + Improvements
-  - There are inconsistencies in the UV data derived from the API such as different time values closer to the international data line (specifically with Hawaii).
+  - There are inconsistencies in the UV data derived from the API such as different time values the closer the zip code is
+    to the international data line (specifically with Hawaii).
-  - Timing issues with making calls to two separate with APIs
+  - Timing issues with making calls with two separate APIs
   - One API returned status 200 even with an invalid zipcode - had to add additional checks in my error handling
   - Data can only be pulled up to 36 hours in the future - ideally, having a forecast addition might be nice for users to plan ahead
-  - While global state management might be overall for this simple application, it would be a straight-forward implementation
+  - While global state management might be overkill for this simple application, it would be a straight-forward implementation